facebookresearch/DeepFovea/README.md

 * LPIPS loss to improve reconstruction of the spatial details
 * Optical flow loss to reduce the peripheral flicker

-# Training code and weights
+# Pretrained model weights and binaries

 Coming soon.